 The Master of Public Health (MPH) degree program is a nontraditional program that is geared toward the working professional who would like to broaden his or her role in improving community health, especially in this changing health care environment.

-Applications are being accepted through SOPHAS (the common application system for public health schools and programs) for summer 2022, fall 2022, and spring 2023 starting September 1, 2021.
+Applications are being accepted through SOPHAS (the common application system for public health schools and programs) for fall 2022, and spring 2023 starting September 1, 2021.
 The university enrollment options for 2022 are Cleveland State University, Northeast Ohio Medical University, and Youngstown State University.
 Search for CONSORTIUM OF EASTERN OHIO MASTER OF PUBLIC HEALTH in the drop-down menu if you are looking for Cleveland State University, Northeast Ohio Medical University, or Youngstown State University to apply for the MPH degree!
-The portal for summer and fall 2022 is OPEN!
+The portal for summer and fall 2023 is OPEN!
 Spring 2023 is also option!

 For Youngstown State University Dietetics MPH (RDN/MPH) students, apply through Youngstown State University's website.
 For information on this program, click HERE.